 Bulging discs in different regions of the spine cause these symptoms in different parts of the body.
 If you have a bulging cervical disc, for example, you may experience neck pain, shoulder pain and arm/hand problems.
 A bulging thoracic disc may cause upper back pain that mimics a heart or digestive issue, while a bulging lumbar disc is a common cause of sciatica.

 That's where Mount Pleasant Neck and Back can help.
-Our chiropractor uses natural, non-surgical techniques to help you get that bulging disc back into its proper place and help it stay there.
+Dr Randy uses natural, non-surgical techniques to help you get that bulging disc back into its proper place and help it stay there.
 Manual spinal adjustments can correct longstanding alignment problems that have made you vulnerable to "slipped" or bulging discs in the past.
 We can also prescribe corrective exercises and lifestyle adjustments to help maintain a stronger, straighter spine.
 Stop suffering from bulging discs -- contact us today!